julzinsights/julzinsightcom3/content/about.md

 sections:
   - type: content_section
     content: >
-      We focus on solving problems using our perfected techniques and strategies through years of research.
-From the days of Geeky Technologies to now, it's been 8 years of learning and optimization.
+      We focus on creating solutions using our well-researched and time-tested strategies.
+From the days of Geeky Technologies(2016) to now, it's been 8 years of metamorphosis, learning, and optimization.

       But now it's time.
+Time to:

-Time to make the shift from now to next.
+      > Make the shift from now to next.

-      Introducing Julz Insight, a digital studio focused on solving problems by building impactful products and providing bespoke services.
+      Introducing **Julz Insight**, a digital studio focused on building impactful products, providing bespoke services, and innovating cutting-edge solutions.

-      We believe in the following principles
+      Our principles:

       1. Innovation

-      2. Humility
+      2. Creativity

-      3. Creativity
+      3. Permanence

-      Our desire is to see you move from now(problem) to next(success).
+      Our desire is to see you move from now(the challenge) to next(your success).

       So if you'd like to learn more about us and what we do, feel free to